-Drinks of various kinds were an essential ingredient of the diet during the medieval times.
+Drinks of various kinds were an essential part of the diet during medieval times.
 Besides various other reasons, this was also because access to clean water was not guaranteed and water-borne diseases were prevalent.

-Medieval Drinks, particularly wine, were also preferred with food as water was generally considered bad for digestion.
+Wine and ale were popular drinks as the water was generally considered bad for digestion.
 The most common medieval drinks were alcoholic which were considered nutritious and were also less prone to putrefaction because of the presence of alcohol.

 Additionally, milk was confined to the young or elderly and was mainly consumed by the poor or the sick.
-Among the nobility and royals, wine was the preferred beverage while the Medieval drinks of the common people were mainly beer or ale.
+Among the nobility and royals, wine was the preferred beverage while medieval drinks of the common people were mainly beer or ale.

 Wine was also used as a medical remedy for various problems.
 For instance, red wine was considered good for digestion but other than red wine, spiced or mulled wine was highly recommended by physicians.

-Additionally, the fermentation and ageing processes also had their impact on the flavour of the drink.
-Mead that contained different kinds of spices and herbs was called metheglin and the one that contained fruits was known as melomel.
+Additionally, the fermentation and aging processes also had an impact on the flavor of the drink.
+Mead which contained different kinds of spices and herbs was called metheglin and the one that contained fruits was known as melomel.

-Finally, the kind of mead that was obtained through fermentation with grape juice was called pyment.
+Finally, the kind of mead that was obtained through fermentation with grape juice was called pyment mead.
 The taste of meat varied from beer-like bitter taste to semi-sweet or sweet.

-In the northern regions of Europe, grape cultivation was almost non-existent which made access to wine very different, even for the nobility.
+In the northern regions of Europe, grape cultivation was almost non-existent which made access to wine very difficult, even for the nobility.

-Not many people could afford drinking imported wine as it was too costly.
+Not many people could afford to drink imported wine anyway as it was far too expensive.
 Thus in the northern region, beer was one of the most popular medieval drinks even among the nobility.

 But there were also certain advantages associated with beer as a medieval drink.
-For instance, it was thought to facilitate urination and making one’s flesh smooth.
+For instance, it was thought to facilitate urination and make one’s flesh smooth.

 During the early medieval times, it was common to brew beer in monasteries as well as individual homes.
 During the high medieval times, however, breweries began to be established in various towns and became the primary source of production.